Posted On: September 19, 2009 by Robert J. Fleming

 Should I hire a lawyer?

-The short answer is, "Yes."
-Studies show that injured people who hire an experienced personal injury attorney recover over $35,000 to resolve their case, while those who do not hire an attorney and settle on their own get about $6,624.
-If one has any doubts whether they should hire a lawyer, just ask the insurance company if you need to hire an attorney.
-The resounding response will be, "No." The insurance company will do everything in their power to stop you from hiring an attorney.
+The short answer is, “Yes, you should hire a lawyer to represent you.”
+Studies show that injured people who hire an experienced personal injury attorney to represent in a automobile accident case recover over $35,000 to resolve their case, while those who do not hire an attorney and settle on their own get about $6,624.
+If you have any doubts whether you should hire a lawyer, just ask the insurance company defending the at-fault driver if you need to hire an attorney.
+The resounding response will be, “No.” The insurance company will do everything in their power to stop you from hiring an attorney.
 Why?
 Because they know what we are discussing here: seriously injured people are compensated much better for their injuries when they are represented by an experienced Georgia personal injury attorney.
-Yes, you must pay the attorney's fees, but you are much better off in the end.
+Yes, you must pay the attorney’s fees, but you are much better off in the end.
 And not to belabor the point, but the more serious your injuries, the higher the stakes and the more you need to hire an experienced personal injury lawyer.